When bankers talk about “small business customers,” the mental picture is often the same:

 For the business owner, their business checking account becomes the single, trusted hub for managing their money, customers, and growth.
 For the bank, it’s a deeper relationship, more engaged accounts, and a natural pathway to cross-sell lending and other services.

 Fintechs aren’t waiting to serve this segment.
-QuickBooks has moved from accounting software into banking, payments, and lending.
+Bluevine has expanded from online lender into banking and payments.
 Square is courting brick-and-mortar merchants with banking services.
 Stripe is embedding financial products into digital storefronts.

 If banks don’t step in with a modern, integrated business checking experience, these third parties will continue to capture the daily financial relationship — and the lifetime value — of your small business customers.